Tibetan Medicine Three year Course syllabus

 - Golden sutra, Buddha’s teaching on medicine

-- Medicine Buddha sutra and eight medicines Buddhas
+- Medicine Buddha sutra and eight medicine Buddhas

 - Four medicine Mountains and materia medica concept